 This helps in reducing the time for doing such tasks and the freed up manpower can then focus on other complex tasks like teaching the students, explaining the doubts in the way students are comfortable or habitual in.

 The share of technology in disrupting the education sector cannot be measured in just one blog.
-Educational apps are probably the most affordable yet most impactful technological trend that has affected the industry in a positive way.
+Educational apps are probably the most affordable yet most impactful technological trend that has positively affected the industry.

 With such humongous advancements in technology, educational institutes need to cope up with them and be ready to adapt accordingly.
 The universities, schools and other institutes need to keep upgrading and be inclusive toward the new technological trends.